Heritage

 A Bit of Auto-Biography

 I was raised among orchards and farm animals: chickens, pigs, cows and a horse.
 My parents were Presbyterians and Republicans, both of which I had to take apart piece by piece before I could be content with them.
 I did most of that while attending three years at Washington State College (WSC, now WSU) in Pullman, Washington State.
-While there, I majored in Physics and Mathematics, finishing those with honors at BYU in 1963.
-I stayed on and graduated in the top quarter of my class with an MBA.

 At WSC I took classes in logic, religion and philosophy.
 My first major was Electrical Engineering but those studies were too superficial for me, I wanted to understand how the engineering equations were derived.
 So I changed my major to Physics and Math.
 While at WSC, I discovered that the Church of Jesus Christ of Latter-day Saints had all the answers to my hundreds of questions about life and our universe.
-Finding no satisfactory reason to stay out, I joined in January, 1957.
+Finding no satisfactory reason to stay out, I joined in January 1957.
 A year later I was overcome by the desire to share what I had found and offered to serve as a missionary, which I did from October 1958 to May 1961.
 My mission field was Sweden.

 Marriage and Family

 I married Charlet, a wonderful, smart, perky red head in 1961, and we decided to have eight children.
 We thought good citizens would be our best legacy to give the world.
 We had the eight then adopted two more and at the time of this writing we are raising a couple wonderful, talented and obedient grandchildren.
 So with that dozen we have observed nearly two hundred years of child maturation.
 Over the years we have also taken in others who just needed a place to live for a while.
 One was a recovering drug addict who proved that hard-core addiction can be overcome.
-It was a joy to have them under our roof.
+It was a joy to have her under our roof.

 My chosen career was computer systems design and programming with a few years of electronic engineering in the middle.